Toni Basil

 Antonia Christina Basilotta (born September 22, 1943), better known by her stage name Toni Basil, is an American singer, choreographer, dancer, actress, and director.
-Her song "Mickey" topped the charts in the US, Canada and Australia and hit the top ten in several other countries.
+"Mickey", her cover of "Kitty", topped the charts in the US, Canada and Australia and hit the top ten in several other countries.

-Early life
+Early life and education

-Basil was born Antonia Christina Basilotta on September 22, 1943, in Philadelphia, Pennsylvania, to Jacqueline Jessica Anderson, a vaudevillian acrobatic comedienne in her family's act Billy Wells and The Four Fays, and Louis Basilotta, an orchestra leader who conducted orchestras at the Chicago Theatre and at the Sahara Hotel and Casino in Las Vegas, among other locations.
+Basil was born Antonia Christina Basilotta on September 22, 1943, in Philadelphia.
+Her father led an orchestra, and her mother performed in vaudeville.
 Basil has Italian ancestry.

-She was raised in Las Vegas, Nevada, where her father moved the family for his work when she was a child.
-Basil graduated from Las Vegas High School in 1961, where she was a head cheerleader.
+She grew up in Las Vegas, where her father moved the family for his work when she was a child.
+In 1961, Basil graduated from Las Vegas High School, where she was a head cheerleader.
 Already known by the nickname "Toni", she later incorporated her cheerleading experience into her dance career, including her choreography/performance of "Mickey".
 The cheerleader uniform that she wore in the video was the one she wore in high school.